 At 11:56 am on 25 April 2015, a destructive earthquake of 7.8 magnitude hit Nepal with the epicentre about 60 km outside the Kathmandu Valley.
 A total of 30 out of 75 districts of the country have been affected, the worst affected are across rural and urban areas.
 The Government has officially declared a state of emergency and asked for international humanitarian assistance.

 In support of the medical response to the Ebola emergency in West Africa, WFP is focusing on meeting the basic food and nutrition needs of families affected by the outbreak.
-Since April, more than 1.7 million people have received WFP food assistance in Guinea, Liberia and Sierra Leone.
+Since April, more than 2.7 million people have received WFP food assistance in Guinea, Liberia and Sierra Leone.
 WFP is also helping the humanitarian get staff and equipment into the crisis zones.

-The humanitarian situation continues to deteriorate in the wake of the recent upsurge in violence.
+The humanitarian situation continues to deteriorate in Iraq in the wake of the recent upsurge in violence.
 More than 1.8 million people have been displaced and many are living without access to food, water or other essentials.
 WFP has been able to provide food assistance to over 1 million people displaced across Iraq since June.
 We need more funds to continue our work until April.

 Humanitarian assistance has helped stabilize food security in South Sudan for now.
 As part of the broad response in South Sudan, WFP has reached more than 2.5 million people this year.
-But it is critical to sustain relief efforts because the situation remains very fragile.
+But it is critical to sustaining relief efforts because the situation remains very fragile.
 A hunger catastrophe will be a threat well into next year – especially if fighting continues.